sfaleron/march-for-science-2017-sign/README.rst

 Takes a two layer 22x17 inch landscape SVG and creates eight letter-sized tiles that fit neatly onto a 24x18 substrate, such as a sheet of corrugated plastic.
 The nams of the layers are not relevant, but are always referenced as "front" and "back" on the command line.

-support for single-layer SVGs may show up in the future. or not.
+single sided signs can be done, but it's a little half-baked. use "back" on the command line. defaults are still two-sided. any remaining "front" content will remain (separately) in the output directory and zip file unless manually removed. better support for single-layer SVGs may show up in the future. or not.

 obtain tiles
 ============